roman-milk/roman-milk.github.io/lee-ann.md

  Lee Ann was out of breath, panting heavily from exertion.
 She lay there defeated.
 She could feel the woman's bare arm tightly fitting over her bare lips, where the bikini had slipped awry.
 The top had been shoved up exposing her breasts, during a scrabble for a hold.

  She could feel her pussy wet against the woman's arm, hoping no one would notice.
 The exhibition of her naked body was turning her on.
 A bunch of raucous strangers could see her body and how turned-on she was.
 She couldn't get out of her mind how embarrassing it would be, displaying her naked hot body before a bunch of young guys, like Nelly had.
-Report_Story #2